LispEngineer/EthernetRepeater/README.md

 # Current Functionality

-* Management Interface
+* Management Interface - read & write enabled
   * Visually simulated in Questa
-  * Tested on real PHY
+  * Tested on real PHY for reading
 * RGMII Transmit Capability at 10BASE-T speeds
-  * Sends a fixed packet with pre-calculated CRC
   * Uses internally generate 2.5MHz clock & 12ns delay on transmitted GTX clock
+  * Sends a fixed packet
+  * Calculates the CRC on the fly and sends it
+  * CRC calculated on send ([source](https://bues.ch/cms/hacking/crcgen))

 ## Next Steps